syncfusion-content/windowsforms-docs/WindowsForms/Toggle-Button/FAQ/How-to-set-image-for-Slider-in-Toggle-Button.md

 ---
 layout: post
-title: How to set image for Slider in HubTile | Syncfusion
+title: How to set image for Slider in Toggle Button | Syncfusion
-description: how to set image for slider in Syncfusion Windows Forms HubTile control, its elements and more details.
+description: how to set image for slider in Syncfusion Windows Forms Toggle Button control, its elements and more details.
 platform: WindowsForms
-control: HubTile
+control: Toggle Button
 documentation: ug
 ---

-# How to Set Image for Slider in HubTile
+# How to Set Image for Slider in Toggle Button

 You can set the image through the Image property.
 Following code example illustrates the same.